Your preferences have been updated.

 We all know Aruba is beautiful, and a trip to Aruba is a guaranteed good time, but what makes Aruba the best Caribbean island to visit?

-Arguably, a good time can be had anywhere in the Caribbean, but there are several reasons why Aruba stands out from the crowd!
-To avoid writing an entire book on the charms of Aruba, this list will be kept concise.
-Here are 12 reasons why Aruba is the best destination for your next Caribbean holiday
+Arguably, a good time can be had anywhere in the Caribbean, but there are 10 reasons why Aruba stands out from the crowd!

 One of the main reasons why people are drawn to this small Southern Caribbean island is the people.
 The Aruban people are known for having a natural sense of hospitality instilled in them.
 Expect a friendly “bon dia” (good morning), when you encounter a local on your morning jog.
 And while you’re at it, don’t be afraid to ask for directions, or advice, because you’ll quickly find someone that is willing to help you out.